Femi-tech/Solidity_Crowdfund/README.md

 - Test the crowdsale by sending Ether to the crowdsale from a different account (**not** the same account that is raising funds).

-- After crowdsale work as expected, I added the token to MyCrypto and tested a transaction.

-- Then test the time functionality by replacing `now` with `fakenow`, and create a setter function to modify `fakenow`.
+- Then test the time functionality by replacing `now` with `fakenow`, and create a setter function to modify `fakenow` to whatever time you want to simulate.

 ### 1.5: Deploying the Crowdsale